gugarosa/opytimizer/README.md

 ## Support

 We know that we do our best, but it's inevitable to acknowlodge that we make mistakes.
 If you every need to report a bug, report a problem, talk to us, please do so!
-We will be avaliable at our bests at this repository or recogna@unesp.br.
+We will be avaliable at our bests at this repository or gustavo.rosa@unesp.br.

 ---